 Tash tried to remember changing her clothes.
-Hadn't she put on a
+Hadn't she put on a jumpsuit?
+Maybe.
+Or maybe not.

 Once Tash opened her mind to doubt, the confusion of the day poured in.
 She allowed a terrible thought to creep in.
 Am I a clone?